Unraveling Internal Conflict: A Deep Dive into Conflict in Our Lives

 The Cycle's Elements

 It all starts with something, probably some internal conflict, yours or theirs, that creates Tension between you and them (interpersonal conflict).
-Many times the tension is linked to other unresolved tensions.
+Often, the tension is linked to other unresolved issues.

-- The "I'm out of here!" option can be confusing because it may look like a resolution to some - "agreeing to disagree."
+3. The "I'm out of here!" option can be confusing because it may look like a resolution to some - "agreeing to disagree."
 The fighting may even stop - at least for a while.
-But that option only allows the tension to become dormant - no resolution exists.
+However, that option only allows the tension to become dormant; no resolution exists.

-Most important, the only escape from the Conflict Cycle is option number 4 - Resolution!
+Most importantly, the only escape from the Conflict Cycle is option number 4: Resolution.
 That means you pull the power plug to the tension, allowing the past to be OVER.

 The Path to Resolution

 The only escape from the conflict cycle is resolution.
 Resolution means pulling the power plug on the tension, allowing the past to be over.
 Forgiveness and confession are the path to resolution.
-Forgiveness is the only remedy to overcome the past and the pain someone creates in our lives.
+Forgiveness is the only remedy for overcoming the past and the pain someone causes in our lives.

 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you. - Ephesians 4:32